What is accounts payable digital transformation?

-Judy Bicking, an AP manager veteran with experience from organizations including Johnson & Johnson and the IOFM, has shared her view on AP’s role in this increasingly digital and automated world on Untapped.
+Judy Bicking, an AP manager veteran with experience from organizations including Johnson & Johnson and the IOFM, has shared her view on AP’s role in this increasingly digital and automated world on a previous blog post.
 According to Bicking, the digital transformation is not just about using digital tools to perform traditional accounts payable tasks.
 More importantly, it’s an opportunity to transform the AP function from the traditional back-office processor into a contributor to overall organizational success.

 Breaking Down the Silos: AP and Procurement

 The first step to enable a more strategic role for AP is to take down the silos separating the AP and procurement teams.
 Traditionally, the accounts payable and procurement functions are opponents reporting to different C-suite members and striving towards different objectives.
 Often management does not realize that a chaotic purchasing process creates a chaotic and inefficient accounts payable process.
 Organizations have much to gain by enabling understanding, cooperation, and shared goals between these teams since in the end they are charged to manage different parts of the same process.

 In many organizations, AP professionals are often seen as “just processors” and as administrators keying in data from the invoice into a system.
 It’s important to stress that even though the AP team members may not have the authority to approve transactions, they do need extensive knowledge of internal controls, regulations, laws, operational requirements, and policies to ensure invoices are handled and paid correctly.
 Plus, they are often responsible for the supplier relationship as they are the first face to the supplier in most cases.